- BY Larry Lock

 Under certain circumstances, the Home Office can decide that an asylum seeker can be held in immigration detention while their claim is processed.
 This is usually where a claim has been made at a late stage or the Home Office believes it to be false.
 The vast majority of asylum seekers are instead given immigration bail, which can come with restrictions on the person’s right to work or study, or require them to live at a specific location.

 Asylum seekers are unable to access mainstream benefits.
-For those who can’t support themselves, the National Asylum Support Service provides financial support and accommodation under section 95 of the Immigration and Asylum Act 1999.
-The financial support is a bare minimum: £37.75 a week, with an extra £3-5 per week for children up to the age of three years old.
+For those who can’t support themselves, financial support and accommodation can be provided under section 95 of the Immigration and Asylum Act 1999.
+The financial support is a bare minimum: £49.18 a week, with an extra £5.25 per week for children up to and including the age of three years old.
+If the accommodation provides meals then support is limited to £8.86 a week.
 The accommodation provided may also be appalling, and will nearly always be outside of London.

 In any event, asylum support is meant to be a temporary measure while claims are under consideration.
 But asylum decisions are increasingly delayed, so many remain under these arrangements for a long time.